KdotJPG/NoisePosti.ng/_posts/2021-03-13-Fast-Biome-Blending-Without-Squareness.md

 The interpolation intervals on the denser lerped grid are less visible from an aerial view like this.
 However, they are still the most visible of the axis-biased artifacts, consisting of regularly-spaced creases in the terrain.
 Particularly, they remain quite apparent at the local scale of the world that a first-person player would experience.
 If the linear interpolation itself were performed on a jittered triangular mesh, then I would find the creases less problematic.
 It is the grid nature of the creases that leads me to reject this approach.

 In the denser convoluted grid, there are no creases, and there is much better preservation of directions.
 However, there is still some of a square grid effect, whereas the purpose of this article is to avoid it entirely.
 Many of the borders that are already running roughly 45 or 90 degrees, seem to lie parallel enough to the grid's sampling points that it pulls them completely into following those angles.
 Some of the transitions also repeat shapes based on the grid, which can become apparent when blending between large height differences.
 Regardless, it is vitally dependent on its parameters to produce decent results, which can lead to problems in user-customizable worlds.
-With these parameters, though, it's not too bad.
-And a bit of jitter might solve the remaining issues.
+With these parameters, though, it's better than it was previously, and a bit of jitter might solve the remaining issues.

 ##### Heightmap Example